mathias/mathias.github.com/source/_posts/2013-08-06-a-simple-text-editor-foot-pedal.markdown

 ---

-If you have any questions or comments, I'd love to hear about it over on Twitter, where I am [@mathiasx](https://twitter.com/mathiasx).
+If you have any questions or comments, I'd love to hear about it [in an email](mailto:contact@mattgauger.com).

 ### Research: